 Aspen Pictures, owned by Mark Robson and Robert Wise, bought two stories from James A. Michener's anthology "Return to Paradise."
-After Robson filmed one of the stories, "Mr. Morgan," as "Return to Paradise" with Gary Cooper, they ran out of funding and had to sell the rights to the other story, "Until They Sail" to Burt Lancaster.
+After Robson filmed this movie, based on Michenor's story "Mr. Morgan," ran out of funding and had to sell the rights to the other story, "Until They Sail", to Burt Lancaster.
 Some years later the it ended up with Charles Schnee at MGM.
-By then Wise was at Metro and requested to film the property.
+By then Wise was at MGM and requested to film the property, which he finally did in 1957 (Until They Sail (1957)).
 See more »

 3 of 3 people found this review helpful.